nykie738/1hrOthelloCustom/README.md

 # UPDATE
 Depending on the size of the display monitor you use, the max height or width of the window may vary.
-If you encounter the issue of the window being cut off at the bottom, try changing the value of the CELL_SIZE (e.g. CELL_SIZE = 100 --> CELL_SIZE = 80).
+If you encounter the issue of the window being cut off at the bottom, try changing the value of the CELL_SIZE (e.g., CELL_SIZE = 100 --> CELL_SIZE = 80).

 # 1hrOthelloCustom
 Inspired from the reversi section in a book called *小一時間でゲームをつくる*.